Aliyu-Kuburat/Sales-Project/README.md

 ### Limitations

-- Some Blank columns with relevant information was replaced with zero
+- Some Blank columns with relevant information were replaced with zero
 - Eliminated null values that lacked relevant information
 ### References